Artur Lekbello (footballer, born 1958): Cult hero status

 He became something of a cult hero again at Feyenoord when he kept the Rotterdam club at bay for a long period in a 1991–92 European Cup Winners' Cup game, only to concede a late goal to lose and for Partizani to go out 0–1 on aggregate.

 International career

-He made his debut for Albania in an October 1987 European Championship qualification match against Romania and earned his second and final cap against Spain in the same year.
+Lekbello made his debut for Albania in an October 1987 European Championship qualification match against Romania and earned his second and final cap against Spain in the same year.

 Personal life

 Lekbello has two daughters and has been working for the Civil Emergency Office in Durrës County after his football career.
 He had also coached youth teams at Teuta.
 In 2016 he was goalkeeper coach with the Albania U19s.